ban-l/repository/README.md

-# knowledge repository of ban
+# 		Knowledge Repository of Ban

+Description : daily study for ban ; insist on ; 2020/1/4 ;

+​	Yeah, ......